-For more information on the plumbing layout, see the Fresh Water Layouts at the end of this section.
+For more information on the plumbing layout, see Fresh Water Layouts on page 8-33.

 Drain Valve Locations

 The 25FB and 27FB models have interior water line low-point drain valves in the curbside-exterior storage compartment.
 A separate stainless steel valve (right photo, above), used to drain the fresh water tank, is located between the wheels.